rathboma/hadoop-framework-examples/README.md

-# Real Map Reduce Workflow Examples
+# Realistic Hadoop Data Processing Examples

 This code is to accompany [my blog post on map reduce frameworks][1]